w3f/polkadot-wiki/docs/learn/learn-guides-accounts-proxy-pure.md

 :::danger Risk of loss of funds

-Read carefully the text below and before performing any action using anonymous proxies on
+Read carefully the text below and before performing any action using pure proxies, experiment on the Westend testnet.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, experiment on the Westend testnet.

 :::